dabeaz/curio/docs/reference.rst

    ``all``, then wait for all tasks to complete.
 If *wait* is ``any`` then wait for any task to terminate and cancel any remaining tasks.
-If *wait* is ``object``, then wait for any task to terminate and return a non-None object, cancelling all remaining tasks afterwards.
-If *wait* is ``None``, then immediate cancel all running tasks.
+If *wait* is ``object``, then wait for any task return a non-None object, cancelling all remaining tasks afterwards.
+If *wait* is ``None``, then immediately cancel all running tasks.
-   If any task returns with an error, all remaining tasks are immediately cancelled.
-The error can usually be obtained by examing the ``result`` or ``results`` attribute of the task group.
-    Each ``TaskGroup`` is an independent entity.
    Task groups do not form a hierarchy or any kind of relationship to other previously created task groups or tasks.
 Moreover, Tasks created by the top level ``spawn()`` function are not placed into any task group.